Labor Law

 Conclusion of the corporate reconstruction

-As soon as the company’s goals are accomplished, it must conclude its reconstruction.
-In case, it is observed that the desirable outcome may never be fully achieved, it must end the reconstruction in that scenario too.
+The reconstruction must be concluded when its objectives have been achieved or if it becomes apparent that the objectives will never be met.
 The process will also end if an extension is not requested and approved, if the debtor requests termination before a plan negotiation has begun, if the reconstructor requests it, if serious deficiencies in the debtor’s accounting are discovered, or if the debtor is declared bankrupt.

 We are here to help you